nleiva/ansible-links/README.md

 - [How are "managed nodes" defined as part of the Red Hat Ansible Automation Platform offering?](https://access.redhat.com/articles/3331481)

 ### AAP in the cloud (AWS, Azure, GCP)
-- [Ansible on Clouds Product Features](https://access.redhat.com/articles/6984539): Ansible Automation Platform offered through cloud marketplaces is the same product as self-installed Ansible Automation Platform.
+- [Ansible on Clouds Documentation](https://docs.redhat.com/en/documentation/ansible_on_clouds/2.x): Ansible Automation Platform offered through cloud marketplaces is the same product as self-installed Ansible Automation Platform.
 Due to differences in infrastructure or deployment model, there are some feature support in Ansible Automation Platform from cloud marketplaces that is still in development.
-Any feature not mentioned in this article should function the same regardless of deployment type.
 - [Microsoft Azure (managed)](https://www.ansible.com/blog/introducing-a-brand-new-way-to-automate-your-azure-cloud)
   - [Ansible on Azure Articles](https://access.redhat.com/articles/6983528)
   - [Ansible on Azure Backup and Restore](https://access.redhat.com/articles/6986874): Ansible on Azure performs daily backups for data stored by the platform.
 These backups are used to provide a contingency against catastrophic failure of Azure resources to allow Red Hat’s SRE team to restore the platform to a running state.